 *Please note that for field experience courses, such as this internship course, attendance polices are more specific than the university attendance policy listed later in this syllabus.

 Student Liability Insurance through NCCU notice: Beginning in the fall of 2019, the $15.00 liability insurance fee will now be on student’s Tuition and Fee statement each semester they register for clinical field placement.
 If a student drops Practicum or Internship AFTER the Drop/Add period, their $15.00 liability insurance fee will NOT be refunded.
-If same student registers for Practicum or Internship the following semester, he/she will be charged AGAIN the $15.00 fee for liability insurance.
+If same student registers for Practicum or Internship the following semester, he/she/they will be charged AGAIN the $15.00 fee for liability insurance.

 Academic Honesty Policy